wentuoc/tp/docs/DeveloperGuide.md

 - Verifies that the exceptions are thrown according to the user inputs.

 ###### Unit Test Code
+Here are some snippets of the unit test code:
 ```java
  @Test
 public void createCommand_fail() {